Ferrara Candy Co. is taking a three-pronged approach to propelling growth across the non-chocolate category.

 Citing IRI data, Ferrara said its “weirdly awesome” Trolli brand has doubled in sales over the last eight years.
 To leverage the brand growth and growth in the non-chocolate chewy category — which is up 5.5 percent in the year ending Aug.
 9 — Ferrara will launch Trolli Sour Gummi Creations in December.

-Available in alien-themed shapes, Trolli Gummi Creations allows fans to create unique flavor combinations and build their own alien-themed creations.
+Available in alien-themed shapes, Trolli Gummi Creations allows fans to create unique flavor combinations and build their own creations.
 Each bag offers more than 200 different flavor and shape combinations.
 Included flavors are Strawberry, Blue Raspberry, Mango, Watermelon, Lemonade and Pineapple.

 Following the launch of Laffy Taffy Laff Bites earlier this year, Ferrara will introduce in December Laff Bites Gone Bananas.
 Bite-sized pieces of Banana Laffy Taffy are coated in a candy shell, creating a portable version of the brand’s most divisive flavor.